 There's Not Much to Do if It Rains

-Nobody expects their holiday to be a washout, but sometimes the weather gods are against you.
+Nobody expects their holiday to be a washout, but sometimes the weather gods fail you.
 Truth is, there's not a whole lot to do at an overwater bungalow resort when the skies open.
 To be on the safe side, throw an adult game into your suitcase.
 If you're spa lovers, you can kill time there.
 And there's always anticipating the next meal and drinking.

 16 of 20